basdxz/LeafCulling/docs/TECHNICAL.md

 ### New Should Side be Rendered Check

-The injection delegates across to a [method in the LeafCulling Class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/LeafCulling.java#L28).
-Which performs much the same checks as the stained glass.
-Comparing this block to the other block, including the metadata.
-With the only difference being that the two most significant bits of the leaves, which are used to represent the decay, are masked off.
+The injection delegates across to a [method in the LeafCulling Class](https://github.com/basdxz/LeafCulling/blob/95feaed779b8da52d29b0513e164f164a862d35c/src/main/java/com/github/basdxz/leafculling/LeafCulling.java#L28), which performs much the same checks as the stained glass.
+Comparing this block to the other block, including the metadata, with the only difference being that the two most significant bits of the leaves, which are used to represent the decay, are masked off.

 ### Why not force 'Fast Graphics' on the side check instead?